sl1pm4t/vault/website/source/docs/agent/autoauth/sinks/file.html.md

 It is also best practice to write the file to a ramdisk, ideally an encrypted ramdisk, and use appropriate filesystem permissions.
-The file is currently always written with `0640` permissions.
+The file is currently written with `0640` permissions as default, but can be overridden with the optional 'mode' setting.

 ## Configuration

 - `path` `(string: required)` - The path to use to write the token file
+- 'mode' '(int: optional)' - The file mode for the sink file